jackyk02/parallel_rl_benchmarks/README.md

 ## Install

-You can simplify reproduction using an OS virtualization environment with Docker.
+Reproduce the benchmarks using an OS virtualization environment with Docker.

 ### Build the Docker image